 Choco chips cookies are crunchy & total yum!
 It is not only the dark texture of these cookies that is enticing but also the taste.
-Yup, the chocolate chips cookies are dark.
-They look fabulous & also tastes excellent.
+Yup, the chocolate chip cookies are dark.
+They look fabulous & also taste excellent.

 I am pretty confident that your kids will love it.
 The best thing about making these cookies is it’s easy & has minimum ingredients.
 On top of it, the baking is hassle-free.
 You don’t have to go the extra mile to make these cookies.

 How to Bake Choco Chips Cookies?

 Combine all ingredients in the proper measurements & make an excellent dough.
 Set the required temperature in the oven & bake.
 That’s it.